alexgoodell/single-payer/README.md

 ## Spreadserve server

-[SpreadServe](http://spreadserve.com/) is a tool that allows users to execute excel calculations on a remote computer without an installation (or active instance) of Microsfot Excel, and allows access to those calculations through a python API.
+[SpreadServe](http://spreadserve.com/) is a tool that allows users to execute excel calculations on a remote computer without an installation (or active instance) of Microsoft Excel, and allows access to those calculations through a python API.
 It uses [Tornado](http://www.tornadoweb.org/) to serve data.

 The SpreadServe server (platform: Windows Server) is stored as a public Amazon Machine Image (AMI): **link pending**.
 The default administrator password is ```health economics```.
 The program requires at least 4GB of RAM, and runs well on a t2.medium EC2 instance with few users.
 A custom python script defines an API to interact with the SpreadServe service, located at /spreadserve_server/api.py.
 This file is pre-installed on the AMI.